sabinio/AssistDeploy/README.md

 ## What is in the json file?
 As mentioned, there is more than just the dtsx packages that need to be deployed.
 Before a project can be deployed, a folder needs to be created.
 And if a SSIS project uses parameters, then the parameters of a project, be they at a project or package level, will need an environment variable, so that we can deploy the same ispac to different environments.
 And before an environment variable can be created, an environment needs to be created, with an environment reference between the environment and the project.

-Because there is no way provided by Microsoft to include this information with a SSIS Project, it is necessary to provide this information someway along with the ispac, using the publish.xml file used by SSDT as inspiration, the publish.json file will store this information that will then be used by the ssisDeploy module to deploy these objects to an Integration Services Catalog.
+Since there is no way provided by Microsoft to include this information with a SSIS Project, it is necessary to provide this information in some way along with the ispac.
+Using the publish.xml file used by SSDT as inspiration, the publish.json file will store this information that will then be used by the ssisDeploy module to deploy these objects to an Integration Services Catalog.

 ## What is the structure for the publish.json file?
 The template of the json is below: